claricehong/core_promoters_2021/processing_scripts/TRIP/mapping_analysis/README.md

 positional arguments:
   bam            bamfile
-  insulator_bcs  insulator BC file output         output file name
+  promoter_bcs   promoter BC file output         output file name

 optional arguments:
   -h, --help     show this help message and exit
 ```

 This generates a bed file that I usually intersect with the chromHMM file (K562_chromHMM_05032020.bed) using bedtools to get the chromatin anntations.
+However this can also be done in R if preferred.